 3. Mobile Optimization Expands Your Reach

 With most web traffic now coming from mobile devices, ensuring your landing page is mobile-friendly is no longer optional—it’s essential.
-If your page isn’t responsive, users on smartphones or tablets will experience distorted layouts, tiny buttons, or content that’s hard to read, making them leave quickly.
-A well-optimized mobile page adapts smoothly to different screen sizes, ensuring an easy, enjoyable experience for users no matter their device.
+If your page isn’t responsive, users on smartphones or tablets will experience distorted layouts, tiny buttons, or content that’s difficult to read, causing them to leave quickly.
+A well-optimized mobile page adapts smoothly to various screen sizes, ensuring an easy and enjoyable experience for users, regardless of their device.
 This improves both engagement and conversions.

 4. Trust Signals Increase Confidence